Is private dental insurance worthwhile for people with statutory health insurance?

 Tax deductibility and long-term planning

-Request a personalised risk analysis now
+Request your individual risk analysis now

 FAQ

-What does standard care at the dentist mean?
+What does standard dental care mean?

 When is the best time to take out dental supplementary insurance?